nandito/nandito-info/content/blog/2020-05-04-self-hosted-cookieless-analytics/index.md

 ## Why?

 Most sites I've built are using Google Analytics (GA), the _free_ and very feature-rich website analytics tool.
 It's easy to set up and shows real time data on complex charts.
-But GA tracks the users more than I need for a personal blog.
+But GA tracks the users more extensively than I need for a personal blog.
 It also requires a strict privacy policy and users need to accept that notice to let the tracking start.

-The "No tracking" option was on my mind as well.
+I did think of the "No tracking" option.
 The browsers' tracking blockers make client-side trackers less and less accurate.
-However seeing some (maybe not-that-accurate) activity on my site still motivates me to keep it alive.
+However, seeing even a little bit (maybe not-that-accurate) activity on my site still motivates me to keep going with it.

-Another option is server-side analytics.
+Another option was server-side analytics.
 They are fast, private and accurate.
-But for a non-profit personal blog with a very few visitor it simply doesn't worth to pay $7-9/mo to see the stats.
+But for a non-profit personal blog with very few visitors it simply isn't worth paying $7-9/mo to see the stats.

 ## Goals